 Disadvantages of irrigation include:

-- To achieve the best results, irrigation should be carried out at the same time every day which could cause you problems when you are away from home on holiday or with work.
+- to achieve the best results, irrigation should be carried out at the same time every day, which could cause you problems when you're away from home on holiday or with work

 Some people also find irrigation unpleasant.
-It is possible to go back to using a colostomy pouch if you find irrigation is not suitable for you.
+It's possible to go back to using a colostomy pouch if you find irrigation isn't suitable for you.

 Irrigation may not be possible in some circumstances.
-For example, people with Crohn’s disease or diverticulitis are unable to irrigate their colon as it is too damaged.
+For example, people with Crohn’s disease or diverticulitis are unable to irrigate their colon, as it's too damaged.
 Irrigation is also not suitable for people having a course of chemotherapy or radiotherapy.

-In the first few weeks after having a colostomy, it is likely you will be put on a low-fibre diet.
+In the first few weeks after having a colostomy, it's likely that you'll be put on a low-fibre diet.
 This is because having a high-fibre diet can increase the size of your stools, which can cause the bowel to become temporarily blocked.
-After around eight weeks, you will usually be able to resume a normal diet.
+After around eight weeks, you'll usually be able to resume a normal diet.

-As you recover you can start to eat a healthy balanced diet that includes plenty of fresh fruit and vegetables (five portions a day).
+As you recover, you can start to eat a healthy, balanced diet that includes plenty of fresh fruit and vegetables.

 You should be able to return to the diet you previously enjoyed.
-If you had a restricted diet you should be able to reintroduce those foods back into your diet that you previously avoided.
+If you previously had a restricted diet, you should be able to reintroduce the restricted foods.

 Read more about healthy eating and the importance of eating a balanced diet.

-Many people worry their colostomy will give off a smell that others will notice.
+Many people worry that their colostomy will give off a smell that others will notice.

-All modern appliances have air filters that have charcoal in them, which neutralises the smell.
-Most people will be aware of the smell of their colostomy because it is their own body.
-However, someone standing next to you will not be able to smell the stoma.
+All modern appliances have air filters with charcoal in them, which neutralises the smell.
+Most people will be aware of the smell of their colostomy, because it's their own body.
+However, someone standing next to you won't be able to smell the stoma.